helsbels-del/Project-1/README.md

 **Unfixed Bugs**

 From my Lighthouse Performance score I can see there is an issue with my images and he speed of how they load.
-I have triied to rectify this by changing the jpg files to webo files.
+I have tried to rectify this by changing the jpg files to webo files.
 This did not help.
 I then added the tag loading="eager", but this didn't work either.
 I have also tried compressing files.

 **Deployment**